Borough of Wandsworth Rifle Club

-Located in Earlsfield in South West London, The Borough of Wandsworth Rifle Club is one of the oldest clubs belonging to the National Smallbore Rifle Association in the United Kingdom.
+Located in Earlsfield in South West London, England, The Borough of Wandsworth Rifle Club is one of the oldest clubs belonging to the National Smallbore Rifle Association in the United Kingdom.
 The club has indoor and outdoor ranges for small-bore rifle target shooting, as well as air pistol and air rifle facilities.

 History

 The inception of the Borough of Wandsworth Rifle Club dates back to 1903 when members of the Borough of Wandsworth Council Lt Gen Sir Frederick Lance KCB and Mr F.J.
 Liddington started the club.
 Christening it the Earlsfield & District Rifle Club, they and the 70 members of the club were allowed to use the Public Baths as an indoor range during the winter.

 It was in the following year that the club was renamed to the Borough of Wandsworth Rifle Club and the borough council granted a piece of land near the River Wandle of approximately two acres at a nominal rent for the erection of an indoor and outdoor range.
 The site is still occupied by the club.

 When the First World War started, the club lived up to its motto, "For The Empire", providing facilities for drill and rifle shooting.
 Some 2000 men enrolled from the area and a large number of these joined the regular forces and saw action on the fronts.